MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 Before working with any of the options below, make sure you have this information:

 * App (client) ID.
 Find this ID in the registered app information on the Azure portal under Application (client) ID.
 * Client secret: This is a secret string that the application uses to prove its identity when requesting a token.
 It’s also referred to as application password.
 This secret is only shown for the first time when the client secret is created.
-To create a new client secret, refer to [Create a Microsoft Entra app and service principal in the portal](/azure/active-directory/develop/howto-create-service-principal-portal#option-3-create-a-new-application-secret).
+To create a new client secret, see [Create a Microsoft Entra app and service principal in the portal](/azure/active-directory/develop/howto-create-service-principal-portal#option-3-create-a-new-application-secret).
 * Certificate name.
 This name is configured in your registered application.
 After you upload the certificate, the certificate name shows up under **Description** in the Azure Portal.
 You can use the certificate name as an alternative to the client secret.
 * The zip file and the path to the zip file.
 Don’t change the file names data.csv and metadata.json.
 * Microsoft Entra tenant ID.
 Also find this ID on the app's overview page under **Directory (tenant) ID**.